joelouthan/Theologicus/src/samuel-1/samuel-1-04.md

 ## The Word

->John 3:36 (CSB) The one who believes in the Son has eternal life, but the one who rejects the Son will not see life; instead, the wrath of God remains on him.
+>John 3:36 The one who believes in the Son has eternal life, but the one who rejects the Son will not see life; instead, the wrath of God remains on him.

 ## The Passage

->1 Samuel 4 (CSB)
+>1 Samuel 4
 ><sup>1</sup> And Samuel’s words came to all Israel.
 Israel went out to meet the Philistines in battle and camped at Ebenezer while the Philistines camped at Aphek.
 >
 ><sup>2</sup> The Philistines lined up in battle formation against Israel, and as the battle intensified, Israel was defeated by the Philistines, who struck down about four thousand men on the battlefield.